StringManolo/dev-small/README.md

 # small

 Dev-Small is a dev-version of small, s tiny userland distro.
 This is the aarch64 version patched to run with proot-distro under termux.
+This version have g++ installed, to compile Aarch64 musl C/C++ linked binaries

 ##### Full Install on Termux